ArchaSingh/ArchaSingh-demo/README.md

 # ArchaSingh-demo

 This will be my second repository.
 <br>
-Owner: Archa Singh {Btech Graduate}
+Owner: Archa Singh {Btech Graduate, '24}